 Today, in addition to crisis services being offered by phone, chat, and text, we are engaged in community education efforts in local schools, colleges, community groups, and businesses by starting the difficult conversation about suicide, the risk factors and warning signs and how to help.
 We are also supporting those who have lost a loved one to suicide through support groups and home visits led by volunteers who are loss survivors themselves.

 None of this work could happen without the generous support of the community.
 In addition to corporate sponsorships such as CRICO’s, foundations, individual donors, and some government support, Samaritans holds several fundraising events throughout the year.
 On October 1, Samaritans will host a 5K Run/Walk for Suicide Prevention where 3,000 people will gather to remember those we have lost, to walk for those we love, and come together to make a difference.
-To join Team CRICO, donate, register your own team, or to learn more please visit: give.samaritans.org; or call 617-536-2460.
+To join Team CRICO, donate, register your own team, or to learn more please visit: https://www.samaritans.org/donate-now; or call 617-536-2460.

 Related Blog Posts